kjosib/mistake/docs/Musings.md

 This file is a temporary holding pen for ideas that don't yet have a better home.

+## Proper Automatic Testing

+Most of the juicy bits are about the system catching broken expressions.
+Since the validator object takes a "complain" function as a parameter, it's well-suited to unit-testing: just pass it a function that tells the test suite (not the end user) what's going on.
+That'll be coming.

+## Proper Documentation

+It will soon be time to spin up another Sphinx.
+Sections should include tutorials, examples, reference.
+Open question: how to organize a tutorial?
+Also, should there be a tutorial module?
+Note also this is an embedding language, so it need an application context.

 ## REPL:

 I think I want a REPL for ad-hoc queries, similar to a SQL console.